sdaqo/anipy-cli/docs/getting-started-api/examples/myanimelist.md

 [MyAnimeListAdapter][anipy_api.mal.MyAnimeListAdapter] class can handle that for you.

-BUT this does not always work, there is a possibilty that the adapter can not match the anime, this class uses the
+BUT this does not always work, there is a possibility that the adapter can not match the anime, this class uses the
 [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance)
-algorithm to calculate the similiarty between names, you can tweak its parameters and also other stuff to ensure you get a match.
+algorithm to calculate the similarity between names, you can tweak its parameters and also other stuff to ensure you get a match.

 ```python